tripleee/sloshy/README.md

-In the YAML configuration file, add the server if it is missing (though that's unlikely) and add information about the room you want to addd;
+In the YAML configuration file, add the server if it is missing (though that's unlikely) and add information about the room you want to add;

 * The `id` is the room's numeric identifier.
   This (together with the server) is the way Sloshy finds the room.